 Happy happy birthday to your little one!
 Here at Celebration.com, we know the joy and mixed emotions that can come with your baby reaching new milestones.
-That said, celebrating the first year of laughter, tears, and incredible growth during their 1st birthday party will make for a beautiful core memory.
+That said, celebrating the first year of laughter, tears, and incredible growth during their first birthday party will make for a beautiful core memory.

 Whether you want a small gathering alongside family to ring in their next year or if you opt to throw a Kardashian-style bash, choosing a theme can feel like a big deal.
 We’ve got you covered with the first birthday party themes, so you can focus on celebrating this happy day!

-1st Birthday Party Ideas
+First Birthday Party Ideas

 1. Wizard of Oz